Summary

 Practical Guide: Thresholds, Data Ratios, Pitfalls

-Empirically, SSL gains are largest when you have very few labels (say, 4–40 per class) and shrink as you approach thousands per class.
-Above roughly 10% of your dataset labeled, FixMatch and friends tend to converge with the fully supervised baseline.
-That doesn’t mean SSL is useless above 10% — it means the marginal win of SSL over “just label a few more” gets smaller.
-The sweet spot is genuinely label-starved regimes.
+Empirically, SSL gains are largest when very few labels are available (for example, 4 to 40 per class) and diminish as the count approaches thousands per class.
+Above roughly 10% of the dataset labelled, FixMatch and related methods tend to converge with the fully supervised baseline.
+This does not mean SSL is useless above 10%; rather, the marginal advantage of SSL over additional labelling becomes smaller.
+The most favourable regime is one in which labels are genuinely scarce.

 Choosing a Method

-- Standard image classification?
+- Standard image classification.
 Start with FixMatch.
-It’s a strong default with minimal hyperparameter drama.
+It is a strong default with minimal hyperparameter sensitivity.

-- Regression or segmentation?
-Mean Teacher adapts more naturally — the consistency target can be a continuous prediction or pixel map, not just a class.
+- Regression or segmentation.
+Mean Teacher adapts more naturally, because the consistency target can be a continuous prediction or pixel map rather than a class.

-- Imbalanced classes or class-dependent difficulty?
-FlexMatch’s dynamic thresholds prevent the majority classes from eating all the pseudo-labels.
+- Imbalanced classes or class-dependent difficulty.
+FlexMatch’s dynamic thresholds prevent the majority classes from absorbing all pseudo-labels.

-- Graph-structured data?
-Use GCN or GAT directly — they are natively semi-supervised.
+- Graph-structured data.
+Use GCN or GAT directly; both are natively semi-supervised.

 Hyperparameter Tips

 - Confidence threshold τ: 0.95 is the FixMatch default.
-Lower it (0.7–0.8) if mask_used stays near zero for too long; raise it if pseudo-labels look noisy.
+Lower it (0.7 to 0.8) if mask_used remains near zero for an extended period; raise it if pseudo-labels appear noisy.

-- Unsupervised weight λ: 1.0 usually works.
-If the supervised loss is unstable early, ramp λ from 0 to 1 over the first few epochs.
+- Unsupervised weight λ: 1.0 typically works.
+If the supervised loss is unstable early in training, ramp λ from 0 to 1 over the first few epochs.

 - EMA decay (Mean Teacher): 0.999 is standard.
-Too low and the teacher tracks the student noisily; too high and it stops learning.
+Lower values cause the teacher to track the student noisily; higher values cause it to stop learning.

-- Batch size ratio μ: FixMatch uses μ = 7 (7× more unlabeled per labeled).
-The unlabeled batch needs to be big enough that confidence-gated pseudo-labels aren’t all the same class.
+- Batch size ratio μ: FixMatch uses μ = 7 (seven times more unlabelled per labelled batch).
+The unlabelled batch must be large enough that confidence-gated pseudo-labels are not all of the same class.

 Common Pitfalls

-- Confirmation bias: the model pseudo-labels unlabeled data confidently but incorrectly, then trains on those wrong labels.
-Strong augmentation and confidence thresholding mitigate this.
+- Confirmation bias.
+The model pseudo-labels unlabelled data confidently but incorrectly, then trains on those incorrect labels.
+Strong augmentation and confidence thresholding mitigate this risk.

-- Class imbalance: if your labeled set is 90% class A, pseudo-labels will skew toward class A on unlabeled data, reinforcing the imbalance.
-FlexMatch and distribution alignment (ReMixMatch) fight this.
+- Class imbalance.
+If the labelled set is 90% class A, pseudo-labels will skew toward class A on unlabelled data, reinforcing the imbalance.
+FlexMatch and distribution alignment (ReMixMatch) address this.

-- Open-set contamination: the unlabeled set contains classes that aren’t in the labeled set.
-Pseudo-labeling forces them into known classes, poisoning the model.
+- Open-set contamination.
+The unlabelled set contains classes that are absent from the labelled set.
+Pseudo-labelling forces these into known classes, corrupting the model.

 Tools and Libraries

-- USB (Unified Semi-supervised learning Benchmark): PyTorch framework with 15+ SSL algorithms and a common evaluation harness.
+- USB (Unified Semi-supervised learning Benchmark).
+PyTorch framework with more than 15 SSL algorithms and a common evaluation harness.

-- TorchSSL: curated implementations of the classic SSL algorithms for image classification.
+- TorchSSL.
+Curated implementations of the classical SSL algorithms for image classification.

-- Google’s official FixMatch repo: the paper authors’ reference TensorFlow implementation.
+- Google’s official FixMatch repository.
+The paper authors’ reference TensorFlow implementation.

 Connections to Transfer, Active, and Domain Adaptation

-Start with a pretrained backbone (ImageNet, CLIP, wav2vec).
-Fine-tune it using FixMatch with your small labeled set plus the unlabeled data.
-This combination routinely beats either alone.
-The pretrained features give you a head start on representation; SSL lets you adapt to the specific label structure.
-Our transfer learning guide shows a concrete version of this pipeline for a cobot anomaly-detection project.
+A common pattern is to begin with a pretrained backbone (ImageNet, CLIP, wav2vec) and fine-tune it using FixMatch on a small labelled set together with the unlabelled data.
+This combination routinely outperforms either approach in isolation.
+The pretrained features provide a head start on representation; SSL allows the model to adapt to the specific label structure.
+The transfer learning guide presents a concrete version of this pipeline for a cobot anomaly-detection project.

-Active learning picks which unlabeled examples are most worth labeling next.
-SSL uses the unlabeled examples without labeling them.
-Together, the flow is: train with SSL → identify examples where the model is least confident or where the SSL pseudo-label flipped across epochs → send those to a human annotator → return them as labeled data → repeat.
-This is how most production labeling pipelines actually work.
+Active learning selects which unlabelled examples are most worth labelling next, while SSL uses the unlabelled examples without labelling them.
+The combined workflow trains with SSL, identifies examples on which the model is least confident or on which the SSL pseudo-label fluctuated across epochs, sends those to a human annotator, returns them as labelled data, and repeats.
+This pattern characterises most production labelling pipelines.

-If your labeled data (source domain) and unlabeled data (target domain) come from different distributions, plain SSL will fail.
-Domain-adversarial training (DANN) or maximum-mean-discrepancy methods align the feature distributions, and once aligned, SSL can do its job.
-This is effectively how many medical AI systems generalize across hospitals.
+If the labelled data (source domain) and unlabelled data (target domain) originate from different distributions, plain SSL will fail.
+Domain-adversarial training (DANN) or maximum-mean-discrepancy methods align the feature distributions, and once alignment is achieved, SSL can operate effectively.
+This combination is the basis on which many medical AI systems generalise across hospitals.

-Don’t choose between them — stack them.
-Pretrain with self-supervised learning on a massive unlabeled corpus (see our self-supervised learning guide), then fine-tune with FixMatch on your small labeled set plus a focused unlabeled set.
-This is close to the “modern recipe” used in speech (wav2vec 2.0), vision (MAE + FixMatch fine-tune), and NLP (pretrain + UDA).
+The two approaches need not be alternatives; they can be stacked.
+Pretrain with self-supervised learning on a substantial unlabelled corpus (see the self-supervised learning guide), then fine-tune with FixMatch on a small labelled set together with a focused unlabelled set.
+This combination underlies the modern recipe used in speech (wav2vec 2.0), vision (MAE plus FixMatch fine-tune), and NLP (pretraining plus UDA).

-Statistical intuition also helps explain why more data tends to help: as unlabeled examples contribute to parameter estimation, the effective sample size grows and variance falls — a phenomenon closely tied to the central limit theorem in parameter estimation.
+Statistical reasoning helps explain why additional data tends to assist: as unlabelled examples contribute to parameter estimation, the effective sample size grows and variance falls, a phenomenon closely related to the central limit theorem in parameter estimation.

 Frequently Asked Questions